habbes/experiments/JsonSerializerLargeValuesMemoryAllocations/README.md

 # Serializing large values with System.Text.Json lead to large memory allocations in LOH

+This experiments demonstrates large allocations in LOH from `JsonSerializer` when serializing large strings or byte arrays.
+The issue occurs because `Utf8JsonWriter` buffers an entire value in memory before it can be written out to the output stream.

+This issue is discussed in more detail in [this blog post](https://blog.habbes.xyz/cs-jsonserializer-memory-issues-when-serializing-large-string-and-byte-array-values) and [this GitHub issue](https://github.com/dotnet/runtime/issues/67337).

 ## Large byte arrays to base-64 encoding

 ```sh